 Hiring the wrong people

 Whether you are a landlord hiring a property manager, or a seller hiring a broker.
 Hiring experienced professionals that you can trust is key to your success.
-Hiring the wrong people could result in the loss of a big chunk of change.
+Hiring the wrong people, or butchering a job by doing it yourself with a YouTube video, could result in the loss of a big chunk of change.

 Picking the Wrong Tenants